This is a documentation for Board Game Arena: play board games online !

 After this, we set activeNextPlayer to make the first player active at the beginning of the game (this line is already present in the default code template).

-If you didn't do it earlier, you need to remove the call to self::reattributeColorsBasedOnPreferences() in SetupNewGame().
+If you didn't do it earlier, you need to remove the call to this->reattributeColorsBasedOnPreferences() in SetupNewGame().
 If you don't, player color preferences will try (and fail) to override the two colors supported here.

 Show the Initial Token Setup